easolhq/easolhq.github.io/docs/reference/objects/link.md

 parent: Objects
 ---

-The `link` object has the following attributes.
+The `Link` object has the following attributes.

 # link.host _(deprecated)_